edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ~~~
 {: .output}

-We can use the `conda config` modifier `--preprend` to add `conda-forge` to the end of the channel list, giving it the lowest priority.
+We can use the `conda config` modifier `--append` to add `conda-forge` to the end of the channel list, giving it the lowest priority.

 ~~~
-$ conda config --prepend channels conda-forge
+$ conda config --append channels conda-forge
 ~~~
 {: .language-bash}